andberry/berry-website/content/blog/javascript-var-let-const.md

 <strong>var</strong> is the old way (pre es6/es2015) of declaring variables.
 It's a weak variable declaration because it doesn't help us understanding if binding could change durign execution.

+## let
+We use <strong>let</strong> to declare bindings that could chage during execution (eg. a loop counter, or a variable used in math).

-## consts
+## const
 <strong>const</strong> stands for constant.
 We use const for bindings that will not change during execution.

-Pay attention: this means that identifiers declared with const cannot be re-assigned, but in case of objects assignmment it's allowed to change it's attributes after binding:
+Pay attention: this means that identifiers declared with const cannot be re-assigned, but in case of objects we can change its attributes after binding:
 <pre><code class="javascript">
 const str = "foobar"
 str = "barfoo"